Title: | Using CF-Compliant Calendars with Climate Projection Data |

 .
 If there is at least 1

-valid index, then attribute "CFtime"
+valid index, then attribute "CFTime" contains an instance of CFTime

-the dataset associated with y
+describes the dimension of filtering the data set associated with y

-with the result of this function, excluding
+the result of this function, excluding any NA

 , 0